mhpi/generic_deltamodel/docs/configuration.md

 - `nn_parallel`: Dynamically weight model outputs using a neural network (NN) trained in parallel with models.
 - `nn_sequential`: Dynamically weight model outputs using a NN trained after pre-training models to be ensembled.

+**overwrite**: [bool] If True, allow a named experiment (`exp_name`) to reuse an output directory that already exists, overwriting its contents.
+If False (the default), 𝛿MG stops with an error rather than clobbering a previous run.
+Has no effect on timestamped runs, where `exp_name` is unset.

 **seed**: [111111] Seed to fix deterministic behavior in NumPy and PyTorch.

 **logging**: [none, tensorboard, wandb] Experiment logger.